-Or, if your demographic is a little broader and perhaps even geographical, it's worthwhile looking at the many different lists brokered by MarketingFile at www.MarketingFile.com.
-Two great things about MarketingFile are first there's no minimum order (some list owners will sell you lists only in numbers of 1000+) and, secondly they frequently have sales - often half price - which brings the cost down to about 3p per address.
+Or, if your demographic is a little broader and perhaps even geographical, it's worthwhile looking at the many different lists brokered by MarketingFile at www.MarkeWingFile.com.
+Two great things about Marketing File are, first, there's no minimum order (some list owners will sell you lists only in numbers of 1,000+) and, second, they frequently have sales - often half price - which brings the cost down to about 3p per address.